 Understanding the MVC pattern is key to understanding Rails.
-MVC divides your application into three layers, each with a specific responsibility.
+MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.

 Active Record, Active Model, Action Pack, and Action View can each be used independently outside Rails.
-In addition to that, Rails also comes with Action Mailer (README), a library to generate and send emails; Active Job (README), a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable (README), a framework to integrate WebSockets with a Rails application; Active Storage (README), a library to attach cloud and local files to Rails applications; and Active Support (README), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.
+In addition to that, Rails also comes with Action Mailer, a library to generate and send emails; Action Mailbox, a library to receive emails within a Rails application; Active Job, a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable, a framework to integrate WebSockets with a Rails application; Active Storage, a library to attach cloud and local files to Rails applications; Action Text, a library to handle rich text content; and Active Support, a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.

 Install Rails at the command prompt if you haven't yet:

 At the command prompt, create a new Rails application:

 where “myapp” is the application name.

 $ cd myapp $ rails server

 Follow the guidelines to start developing your application.
 You may find the following resources handy:

 Trying to report a possible security vulnerability in Rails?
 Please check out our security policy for guidelines about how to proceed.